hubertursua/express-path/README.md

 ## Updates and Changes

 * 2014-04-03 - __v0.3.x__ - Updated outdated dependencies.
-Preview for coffeescript support.
+Preview for CoffeeScript support.
 * 2013-08-25 - __v0.2.1__ - Major bug fix for those trying to pass array routes instead of a file path.
 Added acceptance test which runs various use cases for routes.
 * 2013-08-12 - __v0.2.0__ - Package was rewritten, making it testable.
 New major feature is the support for middlewares.
 Some minor features are turning on/off the console.logs and error throwing.